Darshan4217/MVVM_Clean_Architecture_Demo/README.md

 4. **Run the app**
    - Connect an Android device or start an emulator
-   - Click the Run button or press Shift + F10
+   - Click the Run button

 ## 🧪 Testing